What do Quality Mark schools do to exemplify and support quality global learning?

 - Developing literacy activities which include other locations e.g. using storybooks about distant places with younger pupils

 - Comparisons with pupils’ own daily lives are important, and some schools make good use of staff and parents’ experiences as advocates for this work

 - Many schools have some sort of school linking: this is especially useful when connected to the geography curriculum, and helpful in exploring the nature of stereotypes which might exist (on both sides).
-Opportunities include those through the British Council, for example eTwinning, and getting involved in an ERASMUS funded project.
+Opportunities include those through the British Council and getting involved in an ERASMUS funded project.

 B. Understanding of ideas about globalisation and interdependence

 - Regular work focused on global connections, including through work on personal geographies and the items pupils own and wear

 - Connections made between globalisation, interdependence and a range of topics – e.g. migration statistics to/from the UK, cultural globalisation etc.